FVSD UofC Community-Based BEd. Bursary

 - current year FVSD Graduate or FVSD Employee that works specifically with children must submit a recommendation letter from their Administrator.

 - undergo a pre-screening interview (offered based on review of application and essay.)

 3. successfully apply, get admitted and enter in the 4-Year BEd Community-Based Pathway or 2-Year After-Degree BEd Community-Based Pathway at the UofC - Werklund School of Education.

 The FVSD will:

-- Upon approval of the Student’s Bursary application, and upon receipt of confirmation of the Student’s registration into the course of studies and payment of the tuition fee, the FVSD will pay to the student the sum of the total cost of tuition only as an award for the Student to continue in the course of studies.
+- Upon approval of the Student’s Bursary application, and upon receipt of confirmation of the Student’s registration into the course of studies, the FVSD will pay the sum of the total cost of tuition only as an award for the Student to continue in the course of studies.